uxlfoundation/oneapi-construction-kit/doc/cmake/CAOption.rst

 Option Naming Conventions
 ##########################

-Current :ref:`developer-guide:Computeaorta Cmake Options` exposed by the project are prefixed with '``CA_``' to differentiate them from CMake or third-party provided options.
+Current :ref:`developer-guide:oneAPI Construction Kit Cmake Options` exposed by the project are prefixed with '``CA_``' to differentiate them from CMake or third-party provided options.
 This convention should be followed when adding any new options to the project.
 For boolean type options in particular we also try to